All Episodes

 You've got to learn English.

-You got to listen.
+You've got to listen.

-Better than talk show hosts, by the way.
+I'm better than talk show hosts, by the way.

-It was a one-page notice from a department uh of the state government that was listed in fourteen languages.
+It was a one-page notice from a department of the state government that was listed in 14 languages and was criticized because it didn't have some languages included in it.

 So that's the kind of problem we're having out here in California.

-Al Jazeero was invited to town because Blackwater, and if you remember Blackwater, this corporation that trains security people, they've been in private contracts providing security for aid workers and the like in Iraq and Afghanistan and other places.
+Al Jazeera was invited to town because Blackwater, and if you remember Blackwater, this corporation that trains security people, they've been in private contracts providing security for aid workers and the like in Iraq and Afghanistan and other places.

 In fact, in Fallujah, four of those guys getting killed was one of the flashpoints of that war.

-So uh Blackwater, pretty famous, so of course the local activists, Blackwater bought a backcountry uh ranch land to try to put up a training facility in backcountry San Diego County.
+So, of course, the local activists, Blackwater, bought a backcountry ranch land to try to put up a training facility in backcountry San Diego County, and the left went nuts.

-So yeah, Alge Al Jazeera.
+So, yeah, Al Jazeera.

-Whatever, but still it was kind of funny out here.
+But still, it was kind of funny out here.

-We never expect to see Al Jazeera here.
+You never expect to see Al Jazeera here.

-So we'll we'll get into a little bit more of that.
+So, we'll get into a little bit more of that.

-But in poll after poll, the American public is saying, uh, hello, can we have border security first before you start talking about all this other stuff?
+But in poll after poll, the American public is saying, hello, can we have border security first before you start talking about all this other stuff?

-I mean, we amnesty two and a half million in eighty-six, and we got thirteen million now.
+I mean, we amnesty 2.5 million in 86, and we got 13 million now.

 You know, kind of common sense.